KDE/digikam-doc/slideshow_tools/presentation_tool.rst

     The Caption Settings from Presentation Tool

-The **Soundtrack** page from the tool allows to append audio tracks to play while slideshow.
+The **Soundtrack** tab allows you to append audio tracks to play during the slideshow.

 .. figure:: images/presentation_soundtrack.webp
     :alt: